GuozhiTang/WebTestDemo/README.md

 * Then there are two ways to run the backend and frontend servers:

-  * Directly run two servers at the same time with the help of `concurrently`
+  * Directly run two servers at the same time with the help of `concurrently` at root directory

   ```Bash
   npm run dev